 Property division has a direct impact on your standard of living in the future.
 Contact an experienced Denver, Colorado, family law attorney to learn your rights and responsibilities in ensuring a fair property division.
 The attorneys at Perusse Family Law, PLLC, can guide you through the often complex process of determining whether assets are marital or separate and then setting values to those assets.

+We have a combined 30+ years of legal experience providing favorable resolutions to clients’ property division cases.
 For more information on how we can help you, contact the legal team at Perusse Family Law, PLLC, today to schedule a consultation.